Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 OpenAI's newly announced support for "strict" JSON seemed like a good reason to investigate whether the newest models are still handicapped by JSON-wrapping code.

-The graph above shows benchmark results from
-4 of the strongest code editing models:
+Four of the strongest code editing models were benchmarked to assess the impact of JSON-wrapping code:

 - claude-3-5-sonnet-20240620
 - deepseek-coder (V2 0724)